Bick95/CognitiveRobotics_Robo_Control/README.md

 </ul>

 More precisely, the attempt was made to to train an Reinforcement Learning (RL) agent to control a robotic arm in joint space without having to perform possibly expensive Inverse Kinematics operations.
-The goal of the controller is to compute changes to be applied to the current joint angles of all controlled joints in order to make the robotic arm attain a given goal location and to have the fingers of the arm's end#effector's gripper point towards the goal location.
+The goal of the controller is to compute changes to be applied to the current joint angles of all controlled joints in order to make the robotic arm attain a given goal location and to have the fingers of the arm's end-effector's gripper point towards the goal location.
 The RL agent was only given the following information:
 <ul>
 <li>The goal position in Cartesian space</li>
-<li>Its end-effector's Center of Mass'es (COM) Cartesian position</li>
+<li>Its end-effector's Center of Mass (COM) Cartesian position</li>
 <li>The normalized vector expressing the orientation of the end-effector's fingers</li>
 <li>The normalized vector pointing from the end-effector's COM towards the goal location</li>
 <li>The set of the robot's current joint angles in radians</li>
 </ul>
 All measurements were taken with respect to a universal coordinate system.
 As a reward signal, different reward functions were tested against each other.
-More about the theoretical background can e found in the attached report.
+More about the theoretical background can be found in the attached report.

 In order to achieve this goal, the physics simulation software [Pybullet](https://pybullet.org/wordpress/) is employed, in which a [Franka Emika Panda](https://www.franka.de/technology), i.e. a robotic arm, is simulated.